 So the rest of the school progressed without undue interference from the engineering students, and vice versa.
 The engineering students, thus, managed with the lifestyle of less hippy, more controlled, and old fashioned generations.

 Honestly, I have zero memory of my first year in school.
 I remember my second year because that was the first real memory of school I have of a different life from home.
 The first time I was deliberate with my actions and owning my choices.

 I engaged in some activities because I wanted to, and not because it seemed to tally with the “good”, or that I needed to.
 Even, I made decisions for me, irrespective of repercussions.
 Spending money on things other than school needs or food.

-I tuned lower to the voices of reasoning in my head, and relaxed.
-With no deviation from my values nevertheless, but not having too much premeditated actions or be too plan ridden or careful.
+I tuned lower to the voices of reasoning in my head and relaxed.
+With no deviation from my values nevertheless, but not having too many premeditated actions or be too plan ridden or careful.
 I plotted in carefreeness, yet decently.